BrunoFANG1/BrunoFANG1.github.io/_talks/WeiyaoWang.md

 location: "Baltimore, US"
 ---

-My main contribution in this project is to provide theoretical analysis on regret bounds under different pertubation.
+My main contribution is to provide theoretical analysis on regret bounds under different pertubation.

 Reinforcement learning with perturbed action: If the imitation learning algorithm learns to replicate the epxert's policy under the state distribution induced by the expert, this leads to a regret bound that grows quadratically in the time horizon of the task.
 [1]